MetalRain/parley/doc/gramar.md

 Identifiers refer to values, identifier names must:
 - have only alphanumeric values
-- start with small alpha
+- start with small letter

 ## Primitives